 Why Should You Replace Your Headphone Pads?

-When you use your headphones constantly, the parts that go through the most abuse are the ear pads.
+When you use your headphones constantly, the parts that go through the most abuse are the ear pads and your headphones can get quiet too.
 This is because these are constantly being pressed against your ears and rubbing against your skin; they might even get snagged on your earrings if you wear a pair.
 Therefore over time, the earpads are bound to get worn out or flatten up.
 This not only makes them quite uncomfortable for you to wear for prolonged periods but also messes up the way the headphones fit over your ears.

 Wearing your headphones without any breaks also generates a lot of sweat on your ears, which is then absorbed by the earpads’ foam.
 Because of this, they can also start to feel dirty and start giving off a bad smell.
 And so, you need to change your headphone pads frequently so that their comfort and freshness is maintained.

 Also, If you have purchased a good quality headphone, but the earpads are not comfortable enough or too hot for the climate you live in, then it can be quite heartbreaking.
 Therefore, to prevent your headphones from being rendered useless or to save you from discomfort, it is a good idea to replace the earpads with a pair that are much more suited to your needs.
 And we will show you how to replace headphone pads below.

 Not all headphone pads are similar, neither are they attached to your headphones in the same way.
 This is why the first thing you need to do when replacing the pads is to find out the type of earpads your headphones have and the way they are attached to them.
 You also need to find out the exact measurement of your ear pads.
 And after you have all the information, you can go ahead and buy the replacement pads that fulfill these criteria for fitting in your headphones.